wesleytian/wesleytian.com/posts/startup.md

 In my experience, if you're able to build trust with your managers/founder(s), you will have significant control over how you are managed.

-Although first-time managers/founders are often commonplace at startups, having aligned incentives makes it better.
-If you and your founder/manager have the same goal of building a healthy culture and scaling the company, they will often take your feedback to heart because they understand that if they don't, people will start leaving, and the company will die.
+Although first-time managers/founders are commonplace at startups, having aligned incentives makes the management better.
+If you and your founder/manager have the same goals of building a healthy culture and scaling the company, they will often take your feedback to heart because they understand that if they don't, people will start leaving, and the company will die.
 Whereas if you have a terrible manager at a larger company, your only hope is to switch teams or leave the company.
+Facebook isn't going to fall apart if a few engineers leave because of bad management.
 You're just a cog in the machine and are easily replaceable.
+At an early-stage startup, a few people quitting can mean the difference between startup success and failure.

 **Takeaway:** Chip is correct in saying that business needs are often prioritized over individual needs at startups.
 Without a thriving business, the company wouldn't even be able to pay you.
 Thus, if your needs aren't aligned with growing the business, don't join a startup.